NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/bcftools.md

 # OR in one command
 bcftools mpileup -Ou  --max-depth 500 -f ../wildtype.fna ../galaxy_snippy/snippy.bam | bcftools call -mv -Ou --ploidy 1 -o calls.vcf
 ```

-You can now look at your VCF file.
+Have a look at both the vcf files that are produced here.
+To make it easier, use `ls -S filename`.
+As you can see you have a lot of things in the file produced first, and much less in the second.

 Find which VCF file format is used and look at the [corresponding format standard](https://samtools.github.io/hts-specs/)
 <!-- TODO POKING KARIN-->